 Competition and Patent Term Restoration Act of 1984, or the Hatch-Waxman Act, for up to five years beyond the normal expiration date of the patent.
 Patent term restoration cannot be used to extend the remaining term of a patent past a total of 14 years from the product's approval date in the United States.
 Only one patent applicable to an approved product is eligible for the extension, and the application for the extension must be submitted prior to the expiration of the patent for which extension is sought.
 A patent that covers multiple products for which approval is sought can only be extended in connection with one of the approvals.
 For more information on patent term extensions, see "Business-Government regulation-Patent term restoration and extension".
-In the future, if and when any product candidates we may develop receive FDA approval, we expect to apply for patent term extensions for any of our issued patents in any jurisdiction where such adjustments and extensions are available.
+In the future, if and when any product candidates we may develop receive FDA approval, we expect to apply for patent term extensions on issued patents covering those product candidates.
+Moreover, we intend to seek patent term adjustments and extensions for any of our issued patents in any jurisdiction where such adjustments and extensions are available.
 However, there is no guarantee that the applicable authorities, including the USPTO and FDA, will agree with our assessment of whether such adjustments and extensions should be granted, and even if granted, the length of such adjustments and extensions.